|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Just because an base is weak does not mean that it can't harm you.
 For example, ammonia can cause severe burning of the lungs and death if enough is inhaled and is extremely irritating to the eyes.

 It is important to know the pH of substances because they may be corrosive or react with incompatible materials.
 For example, acids and bases should not be stored or used near each other as their accidental combination could generate a huge amount of heat and energy, possibly resulting in an explosion.
+The pH of a substance (if applicable/known) will be found in Section 9 (physical and chemical properties) of the Safety Data Sheet and warnings about incompatibility will found in Section 10 (stability and reactivity).

 pH is also important to know in case you spill the material on your skin or eyes.
 Whenever a substance enters the eyes, flush them with water for 15 minutes, preferably with an ANSI-approved eyewash unit.
 Most bases have a very strong affinity for eye tissue and may not be fully flushed from the eye even with such first aid treatment, so always consult a medical professional after such exposure.
 Take the SDS with you to the emergency room, if possible, to minimize any treatment delays.